sinarajabpour1998/alpha-helper/README.md

 9. decryptString(string encryptedString) : decrypts data using Crypt and returns decrypted data

-10. hashMobile(string mobile) : make hash using sha512 from mobile string
+10. makeHash(string) : make hash using sha512 from string

 ..
 ```